 There is no minimum wage stipulated in the law.
 The employment of expatriate workers is subject to obtaining work permits.
 The Labor Market Regulatory Authority (LMRA) is the authority which decides on whether work permits may be granted to expatriate employees.
 Application should be submitted to the LMRA for work visas for expatriate staff and this is usually available between 1 to 3 weeks.
 The fees payable to LMRA for work permit is BD 200.
-In addition, yearly payment of BD 192 is payable in respect of each expatriate staff.
+In addition, monthly payment of BD 5 is payable in respect of each of the first 5 expatriate staff, the amount increases to BD 10 each strating for the 6th expatriate staff onwards.

 The normal working hours of employees is 8 per day and 48 per week, although many corporations have 5 day working week with 40 hours work week.
-However, an employer may require the employee to work for extra hours if circumstances so require.
+However, an employer may require the employee to work for extra hours if circumstances so require, subject to that working hours per day shall not exceed 10 hours.
 Anyone working more than 8 hours per day or 48 hours per week is entitled to be paid overtime at 1.25 or 1.5 times the wages depending on whether the overtime was performed during the day or night.